I enjoy accompanying clients (and folks)

 through their communications needs — be it with their audience or, simply, the world; be it with themselves or with others.
 In my 20 years of experience I found out Design also serves the purpose of getting to know one's own company, one's own enterprise, or even oneself, because it organizes

-ideas, things, concepts.
-And in the process of telling our business to others, we need to tell it to ourselves first.
+ideas, things, concepts — and in this process of telling our business to others, we end up telling it to ourselves first.

 Oh and the things we discover about our own processes...